Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### Record Routing (`map.TOPIC_NAME.to`)

-To configure a simple routing of Kafka event streams to Lightstreamer items, use at least one `map.TOPIC.to` parameter.
+To configure a simple routing of Kafka event streams to Lightstreamer items, use at least one `map.TOPIC_NAME.TO` parameter.
 The general format is:

 ```xml
 <param name="map.TOPIC_NAME.to">item1,item2,itemN,...</param>